joesan/joesan-me/content/post/mlandai/bloom-filter.md

 $ P(1) = (1- [1 - \frac{1}{m}]^{kn})^{k} $ -----> *eq (6)*

 With that being said, how do we choose the number of hash functions and the size of the bit array for the Bloom filter.
-It turns out thar there are some formulas that hold good to determine them:
+It turns out that there are some formulas that hold good to determine them:

 $ m = -\frac{n*lnP}{(ln2)^{2}} $ -----> *eq (7)*